AnmolTomar12/Screen-Recorder/README.md

 FFmpeg: A popular library for video encoding and decoding.
 OpenCV: Often used for capturing frames and handling basic encoding.

-# Writing the Video File
+# Writing the Video File:
 The encoded video is written to a file on the user's device.
 The recorder ensures synchronization between the video and audio tracks during this process.